chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

    * - 5672
      - **rabbitmq**

-       .. note:: The RabbitMQ port on the Chef server must alow inbound traffic from Chef Analytics.
+       .. note:: The RabbitMQ port on the Chef server must allow inbound traffic from Chef Analytics.
      - no
    * - 10011
      - actions